 Research areas

-A major focus of the lab is to gain insights into the importance of posttranlational modifications such as acetylation and ubiquitin-like (Ubl) proteins (such as ubiquitin, NEDD8, ISG15 & SUMO) during viral infection.
+A major focus of the lab is to gain insights into the importance of posttranlational modifications such as ubiquitin-like (Ubl) proteins (such as ubiquitin, NEDD8, ISG15 & SUMO) during viral infection.
 As obligate intracellular pathogens, viruses are capable of rewiring cellular networks, and many have been shown to utilise these modification for their own benefit, or to antagonise their effects during the antiviral response.
 Therefore, a deeper understanding of their importance during viral infection may lead to the development of novel antiviral compounds.
 Indeed, we have recently shown NEDDylation is a viable target for the treatment of Kaposi's sarcoma-associated herpesvirus (KSHV) malignancies, such as primary effusion lymphoma (PEL).
 We study a number of viruses, including herpesviruses and paramyxoviruses.

 PhD supervision